 How do You Win The Race For Physician Talent?
 LEARN MORE CONTACT US LEARN MORE CONTACT US Physician Employment Stratagies For the first time in history, there are more physicians employed by hospitals than by private practices.
 Combined with growing physician shortages and increased demand for care, this cultural shift…Read More

-Physician Employment: Strategic Tools to Attract, Retain, and Reward Physician Employment: Strategic Tools to Attract, Retain, and Reward During the American Association of Physician Leadership’s Winter Institute in Orlando, MaxWorth presented a…Read More
+Physician Employment LIVE: Strategic Tools to Attract, Retain, and Reward By: Kyle Worthy, Senior Consultant During the American Association of Physician Leadership’s Winter Institute in Orlando, MaxWorth presented a bonus session on…Read More

 Physician Employment Strategies:2018 Case Study Physician Employment Strategies:2018 Case Study __________ The aggregate three-year turnoverfor physicians is25% __________ Hospitals utilizingour programsexperiencea turnover rate of8.5% __________ With the cost of turnoverestimated at $500,000 perprovider, the costsavings could total$2.7 million Learn More Download Now!
 Learn More Download Now!
 Win The Race for…Read More